Settlement with HP isn't going to happen: Oracle

 Both sides attempted to convince Santa Clara County Superior Court Judge James Kleinberg to hand them a win before trial, which is scheduled to start at the end of the month.
 But Kleinberg denied those motions in a tentative ruling on Tuesday.

-In court on Wednesday, Kleinberg compared the case to a divorce.
+In court on Wednesday, Kleinberg compared the case to a divorce, saying "this case appears to be the end of a marriage" between the technology giants.

 "You have to give serious consideration to settlement," Kleinberg said.